oracle/weblogic-azure/README.md

 #### Oracle WebLogic Server Cluster

-The offer provisions the following Azure resources based on Oracle WebLogic Server base images and an Oracle WebLogic Server Enterprise Edition (WLS) with a domain, the Administration Server and a configured cluster set up.
+The offer provisions Oracle WebLogic Server (WLS) Enterprise Edition with a domain, the Administration Server and a configured cluster.
+All supporting Azure resources are automatically provisioned.

-* The offer includes a choice of operating system, JDK, Oracle WebLogic Server versions.
+- The offer includes a choice of operating system, JDK, WLS versions.
-   * OS: Oracle Linux or Red Hat Enterprise Linux
+   - OS: Oracle Linux or Red Hat Enterprise Linux
-   * JDK: Oracle JDK 8, or 11
+   - JDK: Oracle JDK 8, or 11
-   * WLS version: 12.2.1.3, 12.2.1.4, 14.1.1.0
+   - WLS version: 12.2.1.3, 12.2.1.4, 14.1.1.0
-* Computing resources
+- Computing resources
-    * VMs with the followings configurations:
+   - VMs with the followings configurations:
-        * A VM to run the Administration Server and an arbitrary number of VMs to run Managed Servers.
+      - A VM to run the Administration Server and VMs to run Managed Servers.
-        * VMs to run Coherence Cache servers.
+      - VMs to run Coherence Cache servers.
-        * Choice of VM size.
+      - Choice of VM size.
-    * An OS disk attached to the VM.
+   - An OS disk attached to the VM.
+- Load Balancer
+   - If desired, an Azure Application Gateway (agw).
+The TLS/SSL certificate for the agw can be uploaded, retrieved from a key vault, or self-signed auto-generated.
-* Network resources
+- Network resources
-    * A virtual network and a subnet.
-You can also select to bring your own virtual network.
+   - A virtual network and a subnet.
+If desired, you can deploy into a pre-existing virtual network.
-    * A network security group if you select to create a new virtual network.
+   - A network security group if creating a new virtual network.
-    * Network interfaces for VMs.
+   - Network interfaces for VMs.
-    * Public IP addresses assigned to the network interfaces of admin server and managed servers.
+   - Public IP addresses assigned to the network interfaces
-    * A public IP assigned to Application Gateway if you select to enable Application Gateway.
-* Load Balancer
-    * An Azure Application Gateway if you select to enable it.
-You can upload TLS/SSL certifiacte or use the certificates stored in a key vault.
-Otherwise, you can assign an auto-generated self-signed certificate to the application gateway.
+   - Public IP assigned for agw, if desired.
-* High Availability
+- High Availability
-    * An Azure Availability Set for the VMs.
+   - An Azure Availability Set for the VMs.
-* Key software components
+- Key software components
-    * Oracle WebLogic Server Enterprise Edition.
+   - WLS Enterprise Edition.
 Version as described in the selected base image.
 The **ORACLE_HOME** is **/u01/app/wls/install/oracle/middleware/oracle_home**.
-    * Oracle JDK.
+   - Oracle JDK.
 The version as described in the selected base image.
-The **JAVA_HOME** is **/u01/app/jdk/jdk-${version}**.
+The **JAVA_HOME** is **/u01/app/jdk/jdk-${version}***.
-    * In addition to the database drivers that come standard with WLS, the offer includes the most recent supported PostgreSQL JDBC driver and Microsoft SQL JDBC driver.
-The drivers are stored in **/u01/app/wls/install/oracle/middleware/oracle_home/wlserver/server/lib/**.
-    * A WLS domain with the Administration Server up and running.
-Sign in to the Administration Server is with the Administrator user name and credentials provided to the offer.
+   - A WLS domain with the Administration Server up and running.
+Admin server sign in with the user name and password provided to the offer.
 The default domain name is **adminDomain**, the domain path is **/u01/domains/adminDomain/**.
-You are able to access the Administration Server and manage the domain via URL **http://<admin-vm-hostname>:7001/console/**.
-By default, the offer configures the Administration Server with a self-signed TLS certificate.
-You are able to access it with HTTPS **https://<admin-vm-hostname>:7002/console/**.
-    * A configured cluster with Managed Servers running.
+   - A configured cluster with Managed Servers running.
 The number of managed servers is specified in the UI when deploying the offer.
-    * Coherence Cache.
+   - Coherence Cache.
 If you select to enable Coherence Cache, the offer creates a data tier configured with Managed Coherence cache servers.
-* Database connectivity
+- Database connectivity
-    * The offer provides database connectivity using username/password or Azure passwordless database access.
+   - The offer provides database connectivity for PostgreSQL, Oracle database, Azure SQL, MySQL, or an arbitrary JDBC compliant database.
-    * Username/password connections to existing Azure database for PostgreSQL, Oracle database, Azure SQL or MySQL.
-You can create data source connectivity to the database using connection string, database user name and password.
-For MySQL, the offer upgrades the built-in [Oracle WebLogic Server MySQL driver](https://aka.ms/wls-jdbc-drivers) with recent [MySQL Connector Java driver](https://mvnrepository.com/artifact/mysql/mysql-connector-java).
-The MySQL Connector Java driver is stored in **/u01/domains/preclasspath-libraries/** and loaded by setting the **PRE_CLASSPATH**.
-    * Passwordless connections to Azure database for PostgreSQL and MySQL.
-Passwordless connection requires PostgreSQL or MySQL instance with Azure Managed Identity connection enabled.
-The offer downloads [Azure Identity Extension Libraries](https://azuresdkdocs.blob.core.windows.net/$web/java/azure-identity-extensions/1.0.0/index.html) to **/u01/domains/azure-libraries/** and loads them to the WLS runtime by setting **PRE_CLASSPATH** and **CLASS_PATH**.
-The offer also assigns the managed identity that has access to the database to user managed identity of VM.
+   - Some database options support Azure Passwordless database connection.
-* Access URLs
+- Access URLs
-    * Access to the Administration Server via HTTP.
-If you enable traffic to the Administration Server, the HTTP URLs is **http://<admin-vm-hostname>:7001/console/**.
-    * Access to the Administration Server via HTTPS.
-If you enable traffic to the Administration Server, the HTTPS URL is different for the following scenarios:
-        * With TLS/SSL termination enabled and custom DNS enabled, the HTTP URLs is **http://<admin-label>.<dns-zone-name>:7002/console/**.
-        * With on TLS/SSL termination enabled,  the HTTP URLs is **http://<admin-vm-hostname>:7002/console/**.
-    * Access to cluster and your application via HTTP.
-If you enable Application Gateway, the HTTP URLs is **http://<app-gateway-hostname>/<app-context-path>/**.
-    * Access to cluster and your application via HTTPS:
-        * If you enable Application Gateway with signed certificate and custom DNS, the HTTPS URLs is **https://<application-label>.<dns-zone-name>/<app-context-path>/**.
-        * If you enable Application Gateway with self-signed certificate, the HTTPS URLs is **https://<app-gateway-hostname>/<app-context-path>/**.
+   - See the deployment outputs for access URLs.

 #### Oracle WebLogic Server Dynamic Cluster